 The outcome of sleep loss can result in serious health concerns and premature death.
 Sleep deprivation can have negative effects on the function of your brain, increasing stress hormones and leading to depression.

 However, we know that we can reduce the severity of sleep apnea by 50 percent with myofunctional therapy.
-We also can go over ways to improve your apnea with Myobrace/Healthy Start or removable expanders, followed by Invisalign to help make the roof of your mouth wider and your jaws more forward.
-At the very least even if you have only mild sleep apnea, being fitted with an oral appliance can result in the reduction or even cessation of snoring.
+We also can go over ways to improve your apnea with Myobrace or Healthy Start appliances or removable expanders, followed by Invisalign to help make the roof of your mouth wider and your jaws more forward.
+At the very least, even if you have only mild sleep apnea, being fitted with an oral appliance can result in the reduction or even cessation of snoring.
 This could be a great gift to your partner!